top of page

 IMG_5117_edited.jpg

-Moussa was born on September 21, 1982, in the small village of Ouarkuye, near Dédougou, Burkina Faso.
+Moussa was born in the small village of Ouarkuye, near Dédougou, Burkina Faso.
 His father was from the Dembele family of Burkina Faso, and his mother from the Keita family of Mali — two proud lineages bound by artistry and tradition.

 But his birth came under difficult circumstances.
 His mother, only fourteen years old, had been promised in marriage to another man in Benena, Mali, since she was twelve.
 When she became pregnant, her family faced an unbearable choice — to honour the old promise or accept the new life growing inside her.
 Bound by ancestral vows, they chose tradition over love.